Why I Love Dogs August 17, 2009

 I have two sons.
 My younger son, Ian, happens to be gay.
 I didn’t set out to have a gay son.
 But then Ian didn’t set out to be gay, and to be honest, it came as a shock to him as well.
 He was confused about why he felt “different.”
 And he struggled alone.
 Even now, I can’t imagine what that was like for him when he was only nine and had a crush on a boy in the fourth grade.

 When Ian was 14 and a half, we were sitting in the doctor’s office, and he announced he was gay.
 We laugh now remembering what happened next.
 I blurted out, “Oh my god, I hope my parents die soon!”
 This was because my parents had left their church in the Midwest over the issue of gay unions.
 My head was spinning.
 Driving home, I was in a fog.
 I’ve always had gay friends, but my son?
 My eyes brimmed with tears.
 Why me?
 What I remember most is what my son said next.
-“Mom, I’m the same person I was before – It’s just that now you know.”
+“Mom, I’m the same person I was before – it’s just that now you know.”

 “Please don’t tell Dad,” Ian asked.
 My response? ”That’s like asking me not to tell your father the house is on fire!”
 So he told his dad who was surprised, but ultimately okay with it.
 Then he told his older brother who shrugged.
 “Just don’t expect me to go riding around in one of those gay pride parades.”